spetric/Lips/README.md

 ### Lua scripts
 The first line in each Lua script intended for use with Lips engine must begin with `require("_prolog")` statement.
 The exception of this rule is if you want to debug your Lua script with let's say ZeroBrane Studio (https://studio.zerobrane.com).
 In this case, the first statement must be `require("_debug")`.
 To call OpenCV APIs (ocvWrapper.dll), you must also include opencv script `require("_opencv")`.

-When script is executed, Lua engine creates following global variables:
+When script is loaded, Lua engine creates following global variables:

 - SourceImage (shared image from Host application)
 - SourceMask (shared grayscale image from Host application)